Investor FAQ

 Here are a few ways to assess operational history and credibility using publicly accessible data:

 #1.
-Domain Tenure – Not a Badge, But a Baseline Check
+Domain Tenure – Objective Metadata, Not Marketing Spin

-• Our domain, SteadfastEquity.com, has been active for over 20 years.
+• Our primary domain, SteadfastEquity.com, was originally registered over 20 years ago.

-• This doesn’t prove legitimacy on its own—but it refutes the common misconception that we're a disposable, short-term firm or a fly-by-night operation.
+• While domain age doesn’t validate a firm’s legitimacy on its own, it helps counter the misconception that we’re a short-lived or disposable operation.

-We cite domain age not because it’s impressive, but because it's a neutral, objective fact that directly answers a common investor question: “How long have you been around?”
+We cite domain tenure not because it’s impressive, but because it’s a neutral, independently verifiable datapoint—one of many you can use to evaluate credibility.

 #2.
 Regulatory Filings – Verified Oversight, Not Just Claims